Looking for a dental marketing company? Learn how our dental marketing agency can help you.

 Here, you’ll be able to enter a location and select the household income tier you’d like to target.

-Add Location and Call Extensions to Your AdWords Ads
+6. Add Location, Call and Review Extensions to Google Ads

 While we’re on the subject, let’s take a look at AdWords extensions.